 For security precautions in trains and in the train stations see our section titled “Thieves“.

-Note: Trains only stop for a very short while at intermediate train stations.
+Note: trains only stop for a very short while at intermediate train stations.
 They usually stop longer at the major train stations, such as where the tracks end, usually in larger cities.
 At the intermediate train stations, most trains stop for between one and two minutes.

-Luggage storage was quite plentiful on the trains, no matter where you sat.
+Luggage storage is quite plentiful on the trains, no matter where you sat.
 It is a very wise idea to place your luggage very close to where you are sitting, so that you can keep an eye on it.

 We noticed that many of outsides of the trains contained a fair amount of graffiti.
 Some of this graffiti was actually pleasant to look at, but others were reminiscent of American type graffiti.

 A good book that lists all types of information about traveling Europe by train is called “Europe by Eurail“.
 See the “More Information” section for more information about this book.

 Walking is the way to go for the most part in European cities.
 This is especially true of the big cities.
 Even if you take the metros in the large cities you will do your fair share of walking.

 In cities such as Paris and Rome many of the major sights are within a several mile radius.
 A combination of walking and taking the metros is the best and fastest way to see the sights.
 In some of the bigger cities I would walk from the early morning until the late evening.
 I estimated I probably walked between 10 and 15 miles a day in the larger cities.

 Leave a Reply